timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: What Games Were Meaningful to You?

-# Objectives for Today 2026-04-16
+# Objectives for Today 2026-04-17

 - Chatting as we get started with the day.
-  - Extra slow start, 1 hour in; kb diving, GPU crash, etc.
+- OPTIMIZATION: TurtleBrains RenderQuad/RenderSprite will almost certainly give a noticable boost.
 - Maybe pass through some of the Dialog, Events and other words for a while.
-- Figure out what upgrades are needed for the Green Gardens.
-- Create a pool for the Loot (scrap) to stop allocating itself.
-- Polish up the Supply Run Results with numbers that increment!
+- Trying to find a programmer to use TurtleBrains during LudumDare #59.

 ## Events / Notices / Coming Soon